On the convergence of stochastic variance reduced gradient for linear inverse problems: Introduction

-By combining the full gradient $J'(x_{[k/M]M}^\delta)$ of the objective $J$ at the anchor point $x_{[k/M]M}^\delta$ with a random gradient gap $f_{i_k}'(x_k^\delta)-f_{i_k}'(x_{[k/M]M}^\delta)$, SVRG can accelerate the convergence of SGD and has become very popular in stochastic optimization \cite{BottouCurtisNocedal:2018,GowerSchmidtBach:2020}.
+By combining the full gradient $J'(x_{[\frac{k}{M}]M}^\delta)$ of the objective $J$ at the anchor point $x_{[\frac{k}{M}]M}^\delta$ with a random gradient gap $f_{i_k}'(x_k^\delta)-f_{i_k}'(x_{[\frac{k}{M}]M}^\delta)$, SVRG can accelerate the convergence of SGD and has become very popular in stochastic optimization \cite{BottouCurtisNocedal:2018,GowerSchmidtBach:2020}.
 Its performance depends on the frequency $M$ of computing the full gradient, and $M$ was suggested to be $2n$ and $5n$ for convex and nonconvex optimization, respectively \cite{JohnsonZhang:2013}.
 In practice, there are several variants of SVRG, depending on the choice of the anchor point, e.g., last iterate and randomly selected iterate within the inner loop.
 In this work, we focus on the version given in Algorithm \ref{alg:svrg}, where $A_\dag^*$ and $A_{\dag,i}^*$ denote the adjoints of the operators $A_\dag$ and $A_{\dag,i}$, respectively.

 The low-rank nature of $A_\dag$ implies that one can extract a low-rank subspace.
 Several works have proposed subspace / low-rank versions of stochastic algorithms \cite{Kozak:2021,Gressmann2020,LiWangFan:2022,LiangLiu::2024,HeLiHu2025}.
 Let $A:=(A_1, \cdots, A_n)^T$ approximate $A_\dag$.
-Using $A$ in place of $A_\dag$ in Algorithm \ref{alg:svrg} gives Algorithm \ref{alg:dsvrg}, termed as regularized SVRG (rSVRG) below. rSVRG may be interpreted as integrating learned prior into SVRG, if $A$ is generated from paired training dataset $\{x^{(j)},y^{(j)}\}_{j=1}^N$.
+Using $A$ in place of $A_\dag$ in Algorithm \ref{alg:svrg} gives Algorithm \ref{alg:dsvrg}, termed as regularized SVRG (rSVRG) below.
+The version described in Algorithm \ref{alg:dsvrg} follows Algorithm \ref{alg:svrg} directly, and there are also other variants.
+One such variant based on an approximate singular value decomposition (SVD) $A(\cdot) = \sum_{j=1}^J \sigma_j (\varphi_j,\cdot)\psi_j$ of $A_\dag$ may take the form $ A_j(\cdot) = \sigma_j(\varphi_j,\cdot)\psi_j$, $j=1,\ldots,J$.
+This alternative version is denoted by rSVRG$_*$ below.
+Numerically computing SVD directly can be expensive, although randomized SVD \cite{Halko:2011} may allow extracting low-rank approximations efficiently.
+See Section \ref{sec:num} for a comparison between rSVRG and rSVRG$_*$.
+Conceptually speaking, rSVRG may be interpreted as integrating a learned prior into SVRG, if the approximation $A$ is generated from a paired training dataset $\{x^{(j)},y^{(j)}\}_{j=1}^N$.
 The regularization provided by the learned prior may relieve the need of early stopping.